 After the one-on-one meeting:

 - Share notes and written agreements.
 A common problem that supervisors and team members face is that information is lost after a meeting ends.
 Notes also help both manager and direct reports process all of the information discussed during the meeting.
-Having a written account of all of the conclusions and key points that were discussed prevents progress from being thrown out the window.
+Having a written account of all of the conclusions and key points that were discussed prevents progress from being thrown out the window and ensures you have documented action points for future reference.

 - Ask for meeting feedback.
 This is especially important after first-time one-on-one meetings.
 When asking for suggestions, it is best to do so immediately after the meeting has taken place.